gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - Midterm: Feb 8 or 15 5:30 to 7:30

 ### Electromechanical Transfer Functions and DC Motors
+- systems that are a mixture of electrical and mechanical variables

 #### DC Motor
 - motor that takes a voltage as input and produces a physical displacement as output